 In a dimly lit room, about a half dozen teens stand quietly, each trying to balance on one leg.
 The teacher demonstrates, her other leg bent and knee pointing to the side, forming a flag shape.

 This could be a typical yoga class being held just about anywhere in the United States.
-But the room is actually the Patient Entertainment Center at the Boston Children’s Hospital Waltham location.
+But the room is actually the Patient Entertainment Center at Boston Children’s Hospital Longwood location.
 And the participants are patients who have been diagnosed with inflammatory bowel disease (IBD) and are being treated in the hospital’s Inflammatory Bowel Disease Center.

 The concept of the class is to help children with IBD understand the mind-body connection and why IBS and stress often go hand-in-hand.
 The instructors also share strategies to reduce stress associated with flare-ups, according to Jahna Goldmore, a social worker with the IBD Center, which is part of the Division of Gastroenterology, Hepatology, and Nutrition.

 “In recent years, many studies have demonstrated the emotional and physical impact IBD can have on children.
 Yoga has been shown to improve resiliency and stress management in many children with chronic illness, including IBD,” explains Dr. Lori Zimmerman, a pediatric gastroenterologist at Boston Children’s who has been very involved in the yoga program development.
 She’s also planning to study the physiological impact of yoga on the young people who participate going forward.

 Dr. Zimmerman points out that by educating young people with IBD about their disease and teaching them how they can better manage the symptoms, the hope is that they can feel more in control of their situation.
 Yoga may also help them overcome some of their common self-confidence challenges.